mrgamer45/trollbot/README.md

 This is the best bot for trolling server owners and stuff

 ## Setup
 First, install python [here](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7).
 Once it has finished installing, go to command prompt and run `python3.9 -m pip install -U discord.py asyncio`.
 Then, follow [this](https://discordpy.readthedocs.io/en/latest/discord.html) tutorial on how to make a bot and put the token in the neatly organized `settings.py` file.
-Once you have done all of this and set up `settings.py` following the instructions in there, you can start the file in `start.bat`.
-Currently, I do not know how to make a start file that can work on different platforms, so if you are on a different os than Windows, you may have to run it using an external software, ide, etc.
+Once you have done all of this and set up `settings.py` by following the instructions in there, you can start the file in `start.bat`.
+Currently, I do not have start file that can work on different platforms, so if you are on a different os than Windows, you may have to run it using an external software, ide, etc.

 ## Commands
 Do help (command) to see more info on commands